Actively Recruiting

 - No evidence of subchondral fracture

-- All osteonecrotic lesion sizes
+- All sizes of osteonecrotic lesions

-- Participants will include all ethnicities and races
+- Participants of all ethnicities and races

 You will not qualify if you...

-- Participants who have sickle cell disease
+- Participants with sickle cell disease

-- Participants who have had major trauma
+- Participants with major trauma

 - Participants with post-irradiation osteonecrosis

-- Participants with Gaucher Disease
+- Participants with Gaucher disease

-- Participants who are pregnant or breastfeeding
+- Pregnant or breastfeeding individuals

 - Vulnerable populations such as prisoners and institutionalized individuals

-- Participant is unable to undergo an MRI
+- Unable to undergo MRI

-- Participants who have evidence of a subchondral fracture
+- Evidence of subchondral fracture

 - Prior history of hip surgery more extensive than hip arthroscopy